D-Sarkar-2508/Ds-Hospital/README.md

 The dashboard shows the doctor's **own profile card** (name, specialisation, contact) and two main panels:

 1. **My Patients** — A list of all patients assigned to this doctor, with their basic info cards.
+Visible only if the receptionist confirms.
 2. **My Credentials / Profile** — The doctor's qualifications, department, and contact info, which they can update.

 #### Buttons & their functions: